-The Trim Zero command is used to load a value into the Output Offset Register (Figure 2.1) to null out an offset in the output data.
-It may be used to trim offsets created by sensors.
+The Trim Zero command is used to load a value into a channel Output Offset Register and null out an offset errors in the output data.
+Each SCM9B-5000 series module contains four output offset registers.
+Specify the correct channel address in the command string for trim values to be loaded into the proper output offset register and trim offsets created by sensors.
 It may also be used to null out data to create a deviation output.

-Example: Assume a SCM9B-D151 bridge input module is being used with a load cell for weight measurement.
-An initial reading of the load cell with no weight applied may reveal an initial offset error:
+Example: Assume a SCM9B-5111 voltage input module is being used and an initial reading with no input signal applied reveals an initial offset error: